 We will enter the Salar at ´Colchani´, where we will stop to visit the salt factory.

-We will spend the night in the Tayka Salt Hotel (3.696 meters above sea level) with private bathroom, hot water and heating (L, D).
+We will spend the night in the Tayka Salt Hotel (3.696 meters above sea level) with private bathroom, hot water and heating.

 In the afternoon, we will continue towards the lagoons of Cañapa, Hedionda, Chiarkota, Honda and Ramaditas, where we will be able to spot a large amount of the three diferent species of flamingos and other kinds of birds such as Andean seagulls and wild ducks.
 These birds live on the lagoons surrounded by volcanoes with their eternal snowtops mixed with landscapes full of green and other magic colors due the the presence of borax and sulphur.

-After we past the last lagoon, we enter a huge desert area with no roads or ways.
+After we past the last lagoon, we enter a huge desert area with no roads.
 These fantastic deserts gather many different colors from browns, reds, oranges, brass and beige which are successively shown at every curve of the trip.
-You will spend the night in the Tayka Desert Hotel (4.523 meters above sea level), with private bathroom, hot water and heating (B, L, and D).
+You will spend the night in the Tayka Desert Hotel (4.523 meters above sea level), with private bathroom, hot water and heating.

 We will arrive to the Geysers of Sol de mañana during the most active moment of the day and with the first ray of lights.
 We are here the the highest point of the tour (5000 meters above the sea level).
 The cold is intense.
 We will be able to walk among the smoky and noisy geysers, boiling mud stewpot where red and grey mud is boiling like water.